 A domestic helper is someone who is hired to help out with chores at home, or to care for individuals such as young children or elderly in the home.
 Domestic helpers in Singapore are hired through employment agencies or by the individual, and are under the purview of the Ministry of Manpower (MOM).
 In hiring a domestic helper, there are several one-time-off fees incurred in hiring a domestic helper.
 This includes the employment agency fee, permit application, medical examination, to list a few, and they can add up to $1,500 on average.
 Depending on the nationality of the domestic helper, a domestic helper’s minimum salary could range from $450 to $570.

-Domestic helpers may require specific training to learn to provide specialised care for elderly with certain conditions; you may need to send them for further caregiver training such as the course conducted by Agency of Integrated Care.
+Domestic helpers may require specific training to learn to provide specialised care for elderly with certain conditions; you may need to send them for further caregiver training such as the course conducted by Agency for Integrated Care.

 A home caregiver is any individual who takes on the commitment and responsibility of looking after someone who requires assistance in helping themselves due to illness, disabilities, or mental health issues.
 Home caregivers go to someone’s home and provide help with activities such as meal preparation, dressing, grooming, medication monitoring, transportation and light housekeeping.
 Besides assistance with daily activities, some of the duties of a home caregiver may involve caring for medical and emotional needs as well.

 There are agencies which offer caregiving services.
 It is important to note that home caregiving services are not the same as home health services, where licensed doctors, therapists and nurses provide medical services.
-While in-home caregivers may have received training to help them to do their job, they focus mostly on activities of daily living and are not required to perform complex health care related tasks.
+While in-home caregivers may have received training to help them to do their job, they focus mostly on activities of daily living and are not required to perform complex healthcare-related tasks.

 Caregiving Options Personalised To Your Needs